 9. Reading Books

 What could be a better pastime than reading books?
-It's like killing two birds with one stone – you entertain yourself and, at the same time, acquire new skills.
+It’s like killing two birds with one stone – you entertain yourself and, at the same time, improve your vocabulary and focus.
 A good book will always be relevant, and it is said that reading can relieve stress, boost happiness, and improve your general health.

 Who doesn’t love the outdoors?
 It is always a great feeling to be one with nature, and if you spend most of your hours in the office, exploring nature whenever you get the chance will give you time to clear and refresh your mind.

 If you have a thing for long treks, love nature, and want to enjoy its raw beauty, then hiking might be one of those quintessential weekend hobbies for you.

 Have you ever tried your hand at gardening?
 If not, you are missing out on the joy of seeing flowers bloom and plants flourish.
 Gardening allows you to grow the plants you love, such as mint, thyme, chamomile, and other useful herbs, or design your front or back yard with a beautiful landscape full of flowers.

 Gardening teaches you how to manage projects and boosts your creativity.
 Plus, you can grow fruits and vegetables and sell them to your neighbors or at the local market.